 Our guide told us that there could be around 20 tigers including males and females in the areas open for safari.
 Besides tigers, the safari offers plenty of opportunities to spot other forms of wildlife from close quarters.

 Explore the forest to spot other mammal species found in the tiger reserve.
-Sambar deer, nilgai, barking deer, spotted deer, dhole (Indian wild dog), gaur (Indian bison) and wild dog are common mammals seen in Tadoba.
+Sambar deer, nilgai, barking deer, spotted deer, dhole (Indian wild dog), gaur (Indian bison), and wild dog are common mammals seen in Tadoba.

 Leopard and sloth bear are also found here but they are not easy to sight.
 Tadoba Andhari Tiger Reserve is home to an extremely rare black leopard and there is only one in the forest.

-Black leopard is not a distinct species but a melanistic variant of the common leopard.
+The black leopard is not a distinct species but a melanistic variant of the common leopard.
 Its skin turns black due to melanism (hyperpigmentation).

-The reserve also nurtures a large number of reptile species including the endangered Indian Python, Russel’s viper and Indian Cobra.
+The reserve also nurtures a large number of reptile species including the endangered Indian Python, Russel’s viper, and Indian Cobra.

 2. Spot Crocodiles in Tadoba Lake

 In the middle of the Moharli zone lies the vast Tadoba lake, which serves as an important source of water for wildlife in the reserve.
 It is surrounded by lush teak wood forests.

 The lake is teeming with mugger crocodiles.
 They are also referred to as marsh crocodiles, native to the freshwater habitats of the Indian subcontinent.

 Make a brief stopover at the lake to catch a glimpse of the crocodiles swimming or basking in the sun at the shore.
 Since the lake is in the core forest, visitors are not allowed to get down from the jeep.